stellar-deprecated/docs/guides/walkthroughs/securing-web-projects.md

 Many JSON web token implementations are poorly done, so ensure the library you use is audited.

 Hash passwords with a time-tested scheme.
 The winner of the last password hashing contest was Argon2.
-Baloon Hashing is also worth looking into.
+Balloon Hashing is also worth looking into.

 Strongly prefer 2FA, and require U2F or [TOTP](https://tools.ietf.org/html/rfc6238) 2FA for sensitive actions.